-- 1. One staff member should be assigned the responsibility of presenting the checks to the families for signatures.
+- One staff member should be assigned the responsibility of presenting the checks to the families for signatures.
 Meetings with families in which checks will be signed should be scheduled on a regular basis.
 Checks can be signed at the construction sites or the families can be required to come into the office. - 2.
 The original invoices must accompany the checks when they are delivered to families for signatures so that families can review them before signing.
-The families should indicate their approval for payment on each invoice or on the request for payment voucher (See Appendix XIV), and then sign the check for each supplier.
-Under no circumstances should either the families or Rural Development sign blank checks. - 3.
-A copy of the invoice and a copy of the check should be placed in the borrower's file. - 4.
-The checks, original invoices and check copies are then presented to the Rural Development local office for review and counter-signature.
-The checks and invoices can be presented to Rural Development in person.
-This should be done according to a pre-determined schedule so that Rural Development staff will know when to expect checks for their review and signature, and can schedule their time to accommodate the work.

-- 5. The Rural Development local office may keep the original copies of the invoices and return the signed checks to the grantee for mailing to the proper supplier.
+The families should indicate their approval for payment on each invoice or on the request for payment voucher (See Appendix XII), and then sign the check for each supplier.

+Under no circumstances should either the families or Rural Development sign blank checks.

+- 3. A copy of the invoice and a copy of the check should be placed in the borrower's file and copies should be given to the families as well. - 4.
+The checks, original invoices with original purchase orders attached and check copies are then presented to the Rural Development local office for review and countersignature.
+This should be done according to a pre-determined schedule so that Rural Development staff will know when to expect checks for their review and signature, and can schedule their time to accommodate the work. - 5.
+The Rural Development local office may keep the original copies of the invoices and return the signed checks to the grantee for mailing to the proper supplier.
 If Rural Development does not keep the originals, the grantee should file them. - 6.
 A supplier payment form should accompany the checks when forwarded to suppliers which lists the borrower name, invoice number, amount and check number for each borrower.
 One letter may include payments from several families and the listing will help the supplier to credit the proper account.

-Payments should be scheduled in order to take advantage of discounts. - 7.
+Payments should be scheduled in order to take advantage of discounts.

 Prior to payment of suppliers or subcontractors, a Release by Claimants should be obtained from the vendor.
 This provides protection for the grantee and the families from liens against the house or the property.
-See Attachments VII & VIII for USDA Forms RD 1924-9 and -10.
+See Appendix VI & VII for USDA Forms RD 1924-9 and -10.